willchrisjr/cloud-compliance-scanner/README.md

 # GCP Compliance Scanner

-A web application to scan Google Cloud Platform (GCP) projects for common security misconfigurations and display the findings.
+A web application designed to **improve Google Cloud security posture by automatically scanning** GCP projects for common, high-risk security misconfigurations and displaying the findings.
+It helps teams identify potential vulnerabilities quickly and maintain compliance with security best practices.

 ## Architecture